sisrfeng/coc-wiki/F.A.Q.md

-Here's some common problems that you may need to understand when working with COC.
+Here's some common problems that you may need to understand when working with coc.nvim.

+## Not working after upgrade node.

+Run command `:CocRebuild` to rebuild coc extensions, some of them could be using C++ addons, which requires rebuild after upgrade.

 ## Weired completion behaviour on vim8.